VU-BEAM-Lab/GENRE/Paper/paper.md

 # Summary
-GENRE (GPU Elastic-Net REgression) is a package that allows for many instances of linear regression with elastic-net regularization to be processed in parallel on a GPU by using the C programming language and NVIDIA's (NVIDIA Corporation, Santa Clara, CA) Compute Unified Device Architecture (CUDA) parallel programming framework.
+GENRE (GPU Elastic-Net REgression) is a package that allows for many instances of linear regression with elastic-net regularization to be processed in parallel on a GPU by using the C programming language and NVIDIA's (NVIDIA Corporation, Santa Clara, CA, USA) Compute Unified Device Architecture (CUDA) parallel programming framework.
 Linear regression with elastic-net regularization [@zou_hastie_2005] is a widely utilized tool when performing model-based analyses.
 The basis of this method is that it allows for a combination of L1-regularization and L2-regularization to be applied to a given regression problem.